18F/methods/index.md

 ## Why method cards?

-A menu of available research methods will add rigor and structure to agile development To help 18F and our partner agencies create a shared vocabulary around what each method entails To help give less experienced or new researchers a gateway into well-documented and proven research methods, supported by other 18F team members.
+- A menu of available research methods will add rigor and structure to agile development.
+- To help 18F and our partner agencies create a shared vocabulary around what each method entails.
+- To help give less experienced or new researchers a gateway into well-documented and proven research methods, supported by other 18F team members.

 ## We have grouped these methods into four phases